zonkiie/mod_db_config/README.md

 ## Note
 I recommend it to use macros.
 Remember to activate mod_macro.
-The old version of mod_db_config with an integrated template engine remains in the archive.

 ## Hints for independent operation from database server
 One possibility is to use a file-based Database System like sqlite.
 Maybe there are alternatives to sqlite.